 - Mini-Gastric Bypass Surgery is a simplified version of the roux-en-y bypass.

-- Duodenal Switch is a procedure aimed only for the morbidly obese.
+- Duodenal Switch is a procedure aimed only at the morbidly obese.

 Only about 25% of U.S. adults eat the recommended five or more servings of fruits and vegetables each day.